Portland Aquarium

 The Portland Aquarium was a 12500 ft2 for-profit aquarium in Oak Grove, Oregon, United States that opened to the public on December 15, 2012.

-On December 17, 2015, the aquarium announced it was closing effective February 16, 2016, and said the animals will be distributed to other aquariums in its chain of private, for-profit aquariums.
-The company's press release also said it was looking for a new location in Portland.
-However, even the owners said any reopening was 24 to 36 months away, and no new location has been identified.
+On February 16, 2016 the aquarium closed and the animals were distributed to other aquariums in its chain of private, for-profit aquariums.
 Many of the animals were sold to third parties.
+One of the founders, Vince Covino, went on to launch a chain of other aquariums and interactive wildlife attractions called SeaQuest.

 Organization

 The Portland Aquarium was a private, for-profit aquarium built with funding provided by an investment group.
 According to the owners, the for-profit model was chosen to allow the aquarium to be built quickly.
 The aquarium was constructed in a leased former steakhouse in Oak Grove.
 It was initially proposed to be called the "Oregon Aquarium."

 The Portland Aquarium was a limited liability company whose current members are Crystal Covino, David Rowe and Shane Shimada.
 The founding owners, in 2012, were brothers Vince and Ammon Covino, and Marc Gottlieb of Boise, ID.
 Vince and Ammon Covino also were involved in starting the Idaho Aquarium in Boise and the Austin Aquarium in Texas.
 The Idaho Aquarium has since been taken over by a new director and new board members, in response to legal problems and controversies involving Ammon Covino and his co-founder, Chris Conk.

 Portland Aquarium was not an accredited member of the Association of Zoos and Aquariums (AZA) or the Zoo and Aquarium Association (ZAA); as of August 2013 it was "taking the steps necessary to become AZA and ZAA accredited."

+The aquarium closed on February 16, 2016.
+Founder Vince Covino, went on to launch a chain of other non-profit aquariums and interactive wildlife attractions called SeaQuest.